DaffoDyl/DaffoDyl/README.md

 - 👋 Hi, I’m Dylan Armstrong.
 - I’m interested in web development, game development, algorithmic trading, robotics, and game theory.
 Outside of my computer science interests I enjoy tabletop gaming, books by Brandon Sanderson, and musical theater.
-- I recently graduated from Utah State University with a BS in Computer Science.
-- Currently working on developing a game in Unity.
+- Currently working on developing a game in Godot.
 - You can reach me most easily at dylan.armstrong299@gmail.com

 <!---